 Select your Cruise from Durban Below

 Our readers are our writers!
-Email us a writeup of your cruise to Ilha de Mozambique & we'll send you a cruise discount voucher, to discount the cost of the next one.
+Email us a writeup and photographs of your cruise to Ilha de Mozambique & we'll send you a cruise discount voucher, to discount the cost of the next one.

 Ilha de Mozambique is the exciting new cruise destination in the 2017/18 season.
 After discovering that the MSC Sinfonia will now be too large to dock at Fort Dauphin in Madagascar after undergoing its renovations in 2015, MSC announced the new destination of Ilha de Mozambique which will replace Madagascar.